-- 2.9.
-Pupils should know: - 2.9.1.how to recognise the characteristics and positive aspects of healthy one-to-one intimate relationships, which include mutual respect, consent, loyalty, trust, shared interests and outlook, sex and friendship. - 2.9.2.that all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, e.g. physical, emotional, mental, sexual and reproductive health and wellbeing. - 2.9.3.the facts about reproductive health, including fertility and the potential impact of lifestyle on fertility for men and women. - 2.9.4.that there are a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressurising others. - 2.9.5.that they have a choice to delay sex or to enjoy intimacy without sex. - 2.9.6.the facts about the full range of contraceptive choices, efficacy and options available. - 2.9.7.the facts around pregnancy including miscarriage. - 2.9.8.that there are choices in relation to pregnancy (with medically and legally accurate, impartial information on all options, including keeping the baby, adoption, abortion and where to get further help).
+- 2.11.
+Pupils should know: - 2.11.1. how to recognise the characteristics and positive aspects of healthy one-to-one intimate relationships, which include mutual respect, consent, loyalty, trust, shared interests and outlook, sex and friendship. - 2.11.2. that all aspects of health can be affected by choices they make in sex and relationships, positively or negatively, e.g. physical, emotional, mental, sexual and reproductive health and wellbeing. - 2.11.3. the facts about reproductive health, including fertility and the potential impact of lifestyle on fertility for men and women. - 2.11.4. that there are a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressurising others. - 2.11.5. that they have a choice to delay sex or to enjoy intimacy without sex. - 2.11.6. the facts about the full range of contraceptive choices, efficacy and options available.